last extended/edited: 2 October 2024

 I wasn’t worried about being breastless, but I was worried about how my body would deal with the removal.
 Contrary to a former client who exclaimed that I couldn’t possibly have my breasts removed.
 It would ruin my sex life.
 It still makes me laugh to remember the serious conviction in his voice.
 And, of course, this input got into the story, book 3/1, shaping, chapter 1.

-Mudiwa exhaled noisily just as a man who strode into the courtyard, talking loudly on his phone.
+Mudiwa exhaled noisily, just as a man strode into the courtyard, talking loudly on his phone.

-‘This is Michael, the head of the Society Team,’ Mudiwa whispered.
+‘This is Michael, head of the Society Team,’ Mudiwa whispered.

 ‘No!’
 Micheal said to the caller.
 ‘No one needs breasts to have sex.
 That’s just one of the strange things we think we need.
-And not just that, the obsession with breasts, breast sizes, breast symmetry, nipples forms and sizes is so needless.
-Some even make out that half of the world has to have sizeable breasts.
+The whole body is capable of sensual pleasures, with and without breasts.
+And not just that, the obsession with breasts, breast sizes, breast symmetry, nipple forms and sizes is so needless, as is all this fuss about naked breasts.
+Breasts are natural, nothing to salivate about.
+Some even seem to think that half the world has to have sizeable breasts.
 What for?
 Because some men have developed an obsession with breasts?
-Why would a female breast have any meaning for a man?
+And can’t even look at one without giggling like ridiculous girls?
+Why would a female breast have any meaning to a man?
 It’s not like men are still babies, sucking on a mother’s breast.
-And anyway, there is too much rigidity about how things should—’
+And anyway, there’s too much rigidity about how things should—’

 Mudiwa and Rose gaped after Michael as he strode along the other archway, and Mudiwa whispered: ‘Maybe he is with the sex talk team.’